kvnxiao/kommandant/README.md

 **PICK ONE OF:**

-`kommandant-configurable` *(relies on the core dendency)* is an extension module that can easily enable/disable commands at will, as well as load or save command properties to a `.json` file.
+`kommandant-configurable` *(relies on the core dependency)* is an extension module that can easily enable/disable commands at will, as well as load or save command properties to a `.json` file.

 `kommandant-core` comes with bare essentials to manange your commands.